-(1) The family functioning assessment will be developed with a focus on the household in which the alleged child victim's parent, legal guardian, paramour (residing or frequenting the home) and/or other adult household member with significant caregiver responsibility is the alleged person responsible for the maltreatment.
+(1) The Family Functioning Assessment (FFA) Investigations (FFA-I) will be developed with a focus on the household in which the alleged child victim's parent, legal guardian, paramour (residing or frequenting the home) and/or other adult household member with significant caregiver responsibility is the alleged person responsible for the maltreatment.
+The FFA-Ongoing (FFA-O) and Progress Update will be developed in the household in which the danger threat is occurring.
+When the Special Conditions Referral or Other Parent Home Assessment indicates the need for ongoing services, an FFA-O or Progress Update will be developed to address the identified diminished caregiver protective capacities and service needs